-Students who complete Unit 1 and Unit 2 -but do not complete Unit 3- can expect to earn a final grade of C- or C or C+ (which all indicate that the student is approaching expectations).
-Students who complete all three units are eligible to earn a final grade of B (meeting expectations) or A (exceeding expectations).
+Students who complete Unit 1 and Unit 2 - but not Unit 3- can expect to earn a final grade of C- or C or C+ (which all indicate that the student is approaching expectations).
+Only students who complete all three units are eligible to earn a final grade of B (meeting expectations) or A (exceeding expectations).